apl-cornell/SCIF/docs/index.md

 Unlike other smart contract languages such as Solidity, SCIF allows annotating code with *integrity labels* that express security requirements and trust.
 The programmer specifies which data and code are important and should be protected from adversarial parties.
 A SCIF program that type-checks is protected against integrity failures.

+The <a href="https://www.cs.cornell.edu/projects/scif/">SCIF project website</a> has links to academic papers about the language.